shuichiro-endo/spider/Linux/README.md

 - 6: add node (spider client udp)
 > [!IMPORTANT]
 > This is not SOCKS5 connection.
 (UDP over TCP)
+>
+> The server starts when the client is created.
+Therefore, it is necessary to create a route in advance using pipes.

 ```
 command > 6